 Chimney stacks

 Repair category 1

 Notes These appeared generally in fair condition consistent with age.
+It should be appreciated that flashing details require on-going maintenance to ensure water tightness.

 Roofing including roof space

-Repair category 2
+Repair category 1

 Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
+We have been advised by the vendor that this was recently refurbished fifteen years ago along with the conversion.